auth0/laravel-auth0/README.md

 ## Requirements

-Your application must use a [supported Laravel version](https://laravelversions.com/en), and your environment must run a [supported PHP version](https://www.php.net/supported-versions.php).
+Your application must use a [supported Laravel version](https://laravelversions.com/en), and your host environment must be running a [supported PHP version](https://www.php.net/supported-versions.php).
+Please review [our support policy](./docs/Support.md) for more information.

 | SDK  | Laravel | PHP  | Supported Until |
 | ---- | ------- | ---- | --------------- |